HSF/hsf.github.io/organization/_posts/2021/2021-03-18-coordination.md

 ### Data Analysis

-- Work has started on metadata document.
+- Work has started on the metadata document.
 After the skeleton document has been created will ask metadata meeting contributors to help populate it
 - Organisation of next meeting series on Analysis frameworks has begun (approx. timeline mid-April).
 Want to focus on the non-LHC experiments, which will be split into developing and established experiment categories.
 Contacting/investigating potential speakers, please let us know if you have names in mind.
 - Current (tentative) list:
     - (proto)DUNE